-ITS technology can be expensive if deployed extensively.
-Like other infrastructures, the fiber optic networks, traffic signal system controllers, arrays of changeable message signs, and other ITS components require front-end investment in order to realize long-term benefits.
-The big advantage of ITS investments is that they often add great value to existing transportation infrastructure, thus can yield a high benefit to cost ratio.
+82 For a description, see San Mateo County Smart Corridors Program: Concept of Operations is that they often add great value to existing transportation infrastructure, and thus, can yield a high benefit to cost ratio.
 The potential rewards of investing in ITS should attract the funding needed for ITS deployment.
 In reality, however, the transportation system in San Mateo County as elsewhere has many other pressing needs, including repair, rehabilitation, and replacement of existing highway and transit infrastructure and equipment.
 These pressing needs should be met to the extent feasible, but not to the exclusion of productive investments in ITS throughout San Mateo County.